 In addition, these utilities must report all of the following relevant QF data every three years with, or as part of, the Integrated Resource Plan: (1) number of QF contracts entered into to date; (2) nameplate capacity for each interconnected QF to date, and (3) the avoided cost rate for each QF interconnected to date.
 The ACC made clear that its ruling does not apply to the electric cooperatives due to their unique status under Arizona law.

 By mandating longer minimum PURPA contract terms that are more in line with the expected useful lifetimes of renewable projects, it is expected that this ruling will encourage renewable energy development in Arizona.
 The December ACC order is also consistent with policies adopted in other states, including Wyoming with contract terms set at 20 years, and Utah and Oregon with contract terms of 15 years.
 The dockets for each of the ACC rulings pertaining to Arizona’s regulated investor-owned electric utilities can be found in the Corporation Commission’s online docket at https://edocket.azcc.gov under docket numbers E-01345A-16-0272 (Arizona Public Service Company), E-01933A-17-0360 (Tucson Electric Power Company), and E-04204A-18-0087 (UNS Electric, Inc.).

-Michelle De Blasi is a director at Fennemore Craig in Phoenix, Arizona.
+Michelle De Blasi is an attorney in Scottsdale, Arizona.

 Copyright © 2020, American Bar Association.
 All rights reserved.
 This information or any portion thereof may not be copied or disseminated in any form or by any means or downloaded or stored in an electronic database or retrieval system without the express written consent of the American Bar Association.
 The views expressed in this article are those of the author(s) and do not necessarily reflect the positions or policies of the American Bar Association, the Section of Litigation, this committee, or the employer(s) of the author(s).